DPDP-root/HDDI-Net/README.md

 <!-- 📌 请将您的网络架构图命名为 architecture.png 并放到 imgs/ 文件夹中 -->

-# HDDI-Net: Lightweight yet Robust Frequency-Gated Interaction Network for Generalized Ultrasound Lesion Segmentation
+# HDDI-Net: Hierarchical Dual-Domain Interaction Network for Robust and Efficient Ultrasound Lesion Segmentation

 This is the official repository for **HDDI-Net**, an extremely lightweight (**1.71M parameters**, ~95% fewer than TransUnet) and efficient deep learning framework for robust breast ultrasound lesion segmentation.
 HDDI-Net combines a **Hierarchical Dual-Domain Interaction (HDDI) Block** for simultaneous spatial texture capture and frequency-domain speckle noise removal, with a **Coarse-to-Fine ROI-aware Framework** to suppress complex background interference.